Murder Mysteries: Adaptations

-It was adapted by the author into an audio drama, which was produced by Seeing Ear Theater in 2000, starring Brian Dennehy and narrated by Michael Emerson.
-(Gaiman and Seeing Ear Theatre went on to collaborate on an adaptation of another story, "Snow, Glass, Apples", and the two adaptations have been released together on CD under the title Two Plays for Voices.)
+Murder Mysteries was adapted by the author into an audio drama, which was produced by Seeing Ear Theater in 2000, starring Brian Dennehy and narrated by Michael Emerson.
+Gaiman and Seeing Ear Theatre went on to collaborate on an adaptation of another story, "Snow, Glass, Apples", and the two adaptations have been released together on CD under the title Two Plays for Voices.

 Hollywood scriptwriter David S. Goyer wrote a script for a potential film.
 Although it was never made, according to him, Gaiman himself still refers to it as being one of the best adaptations of his work.

 In 2002, it was adapted into a comic book by P. Craig Russell, and published by Dark Horse Books.

 Reception

-Reception to the various incarnations of the story have been positive, with Publishers Weekly saying that the graphic novel's "crisp and vividly rendered drawings capture the haunting sense of loss and isolation Gaiman expresses in this mythic tale of love and jealousy."
-Valentinelli of FlamesRising.com praised the casting for the audio drama, but said that the plot was "a bit too vague and almost leaves too much to the imagination."
+Reception to the various incarnations of the story have been positive, with Publishers Weekly saying that the graphic novel's "crisp" and "vividly rendered" drawings capture the haunting sense of loss and isolation in the mythic tale of love and jealousy.
+Valentinelli of FlamesRising.com praised the casting for the audio drama, but considered the plot "too vague".